-It is quite clear that, although there are innumerable higher/better qualified Quantum Mechanics than yours truly, many of them simply fail to understand that the waffle descriptions that they use to "explain" Quantum Mechanics is trivially contradictory to the accepted and indisputable Quantum Mechanics/Mathematics that they presumably accept without question.
+It is quite clear that, although there are innumerable higher/better qualified Quantum Mechanics than yours truly, many of them simply fail to understand that their waffles, which are actually classical descriptions, are trivially contradictory to Quantum Mechanics.

-If this classical type of argument is applied to the double slit experiment, the apparent result is a result that contradicts the axioms of Quantum Mechanics.
+If this classical type of argument is applied to the double slit experiment, the result is a result that contradicts the axioms of Quantum Mechanics.
 The basic mathematics of Quantum Mechanics is settled, irrespective of any ad-hoc metaphysical interpretations to the mathematics.
 Quantum Mechanics states that the result of any measurement, i.e. a true physical fact, is that a measurement can only result in a single eigenvalue.
-Applying the rules of Quantum Mechanics, unequivocally states that the probability of a particle being measured, i.e. a true physical fact, to have, say, both spin up and spin down simultaneously is zero.
-This means, absolutely, that if Quantum Mechanics is correct, a particle can not be in two locations at the same time.
+Applying the rules of Quantum Mechanics, unequivocally states that the probability of a particle being measured, i.e. a true physical fact, to have, say, both spin up and spin down simultaneously is zero (see appendix).
+This means, absolutely, that if Quantum Mechanics is correct, a particle cannot be in two locations at the same time.
 Period.

 This is so simple and obvious, that I would guess that most would be going, wow…if it is so trivial under the standard rules of Quantum Mechanics, that two at once is a no no, why do so many “experts” tout all this metaphysical claptrap?
 One can only conjecture…

 So, rather than the typical waffle of “…this physical explanation of the two slit experiment proves that a particle can be in two places at once” the argument, essentially, is an argument that proves that classical mechanics is false.
 Quantum Mechanics gives the correct answers, Classical Mechanics does not.
 It’s that simple.